Shobhit3244/Research-RAG-System-using-Python-and-LLM/README.md

-# Research Assistant RAG System
+# Research RAG System using Python and LLM

-A **Retrieval-Augmented Generation (RAG)** system designed to assist researchers by extracting and analyzing information from research papers (PDFs).
-The system can extract text and images from PDFs, retrieve relevant information, and generate answers to user queries using a Large Language Model (LLM).
+A **Retrieval-Augmented Generation (RAG)** system designed to assist researchers by extracting insights and data from research papers (PDFs).
+The system uses **LlamaIndex** and **OpenAI's GPT-3.5-turbo** to query research papers, summarize content, and extract specific data.

 ---

 ## Features

-- **PDF Text Extraction**: Extract text from research papers using `PyMuPDF`.
+- **PDF Text Extraction**: Extract text from research papers using `PyPDF`.
-- **Image Extraction**: Extract images from PDFs and perform OCR (Optical Character Recognition) using `pytesseract`.
 - **Retrieval-Augmented Generation (RAG)**:
   - Generate embeddings for text and image metadata using `sentence-transformers`.
   - Retrieve relevant information using FAISS for similarity search.
-  - Generate answers using a pre-trained LLM (e.g., GPT-2).
+  - Generate answers using a pre-trained LLM (e.g., GPT-3.5-turbo).
-- **API Integration**: Expose the system as a REST API using Flask.
+- **Note Saving**: Save user notes to a file for future reference.

 ---